This is the process of how I design complex custom UI Illustrations. It’s a good skill to have to be able to contribute more.

-Recently, I’ve been exploring my skills in creating vector-based illustrations aimed at technology, IT Systems, and SaaS.
+Recently, I’ve been exploring my skills in how I design complex custom illustrations aimed at technology and IT.
 I wanted to share with you how my design process is when creating such complex illustrations.

 This is actually one of the illustrations I made at work recently, so let’s use that one as an example.